 The question we want to ask is what is the quantum this buffer can bear and protect against?
 What is the likelihood that a series of events may ultimately lead to claims higher than the calculated excess capital amount?

 Step 6 – Estimating the loss bearing capacity of excess capital stock

-Turns of protection is simply Excess capital stock divided by the worst case change in Shareholders equity.
+To calculate Turns of protection simply divide Excess capital stock by the worst case change in shareholders’ equity.
 The odds of a worst case turn are 1/49 or just over 2% for the first four banks.
 For Barclays, the number is 4% because we only had half the data points.